-I first heard about the site a few weeks ago, when some friends of ours stopped by for lunch on their way back home to Virginia.
-I took them to one of my favorite sushi spots in town and we were discussing some projects we were working on.
-My friend is learning Photoshop for a new job she’s starting soon.
+I first heard about the site a few weeks ago, when some friends of ours visited from out of town.
+I took them to one of my favorite sushi spots in town for lunch and we were discussing projects we were working on.
+My friend was brushing up on Photoshop for a new job.

 As you know, one of our goals is to have a location independent source of income that will allow us to pay our monthly expenses.
 I had been trying to learn how to use Adobe Illustrator through books, but found it hard to stay focused as some of the written instructions were unclear.
 I’ve learned the basics, but I felt I needed to see the steps and techniques visually so I could pick them up faster and easier.

 When I had a problem I went online and found some videos on YouTube and other sites, but nothing that worked well for me.
 When my friend mentioned Lynda.com, I decided to sign up and try it out myself.
-The price seemed extremely reasonable ($25-$37/month, see below for more details) and it had all the lessons I was looking for.
-It seemed like a win-win for me.
+The price seemed extremely reasonable ($25-$37/month, see below for more details) and it had whole courses covering the ins and outs of the program.

 Who is Lynda.com For?